 I've been playing guitar for 25 years, and this has given me the time to study, perform, and perfect many styles of guitar playing.

 I studied classical and flamenco guitar with Robert Guthrie for 4 years before and after my studies in the SMU program.
 I've also played in jazz and rock ensembles since the age of 14.
 I studied with Chuck Pangburn, pro jazz cat, and Brad McLemore, an indie rock songwriter, early on in my studies as an adolescent.

 I encourage most students to learn to play on a classical or nylon-string guitar early on in order to develop proper technique, posture, sensitivity, and sensibility.
 I also encourage all students to learn to sight-read at a very early point in their studies.
 Once, this hurdle is cleared many other challenges are easily surpassed.

 Presently, I am developing a new method which incorporates solfeggio, blues and popular music forms, and improvisational playing.
-I also am exploring the vanguard of new guitar technology such as the Moog Guitar, analog effects, and various guitar synthesizers.
+I also am exploring the vanguard of new guitar technology such as the Vo-96, analog effects, and various guitar synthesizers.

-I try to introduce an understanding of music theory early on so that students develop a full comprehension of not only the written language of music, but also the sonic-aural language of music.
+I try to introduce an understanding of music theory early on so that students develop a full comprehension of not only the written language of music, but also, the sonic language of music.

 I've been an independent Music Educator with an emphasis on guitar technique and performance for 6 years.

 Music & Arts Center